wavesoft/dumbq/frontend/README.md

 ## How to use

-After you have loaded the `dumbq.js` in your document a global class `DQFrontEnd` will become avaialble:
+After you have loaded the `dumbq.js` in your document a global namespace `DumbQ` and the class `DumbQ.Frontend` will become available:

 ```html
 <script type="text/javascript" src="/path/to/dumbq.min.js"></script>